sinzii/drafts/subprofile_wallet.md

 The first development phase will be focus on the core features of the wallet and the SDK with `@polkadot/extension` compatibility to help dapps easily integrate with SubProfile.

 #### Mockups
+_These are simple mockups serve as guidance for UI development, the final product might look different._

 - Welcome screen
 ![image](https://user-images.githubusercontent.com/6867026/207111441-80000a50-61ec-41ba-a7c5-6861fe7b1475.png)